Find Affordable College Courses

 Read More…

 California State Polytechnic University - Pomona came in at #10 in this year’s edition of the Best Value Sociology Bachelor’s Degree Schools in California ranking.
-Located in the suburb of Pomona, Cal Poly Pomona is a public school with a very large student population.
+Located in the suburb of Pomona, Cal Poly Pomona is a public college with a fairly large student population.

 Cal Poly Pomona undergraduate students pay an average of $7,439 in in-state tuition and fees each year.
 While working on their Bachelor's Degree, sociology majors at Cal Poly Pomona accumulate an average of around $15,493 in student debt.

-Full Sociology at California State Polytechnic University - Pomona Report
+Read full report on Sociology at California State Polytechnic University - Pomona

 Best Value Sociology Colleges in the Far Western US Region

-Explore all the Best Value Sociology Colleges in the Far Western US Area or other specific states within that region.
+Explore all the Best Value Sociology Schools in the Far Western US Area or other specific states within that region.

 State Degrees Awarded